-The company added a new element to its business in 2011 when it built a fully functional fabrication shop at its Youngstown location.
-The expansion was designed initially to support the needs of its own mechanical contracting business, but quickly grew to take in work from other companies as their capabilities fit a regional demand for welding and fabrication services that met codes not only for the oil and gas industries, but also for municipal water, chemical, power generation, food and beverage and institutional applications, to name a few.
+The company added a new business element when it built a fully functional fabrication shop at its Youngstown location.
+The expansion was designed initially to support the needs of its own mechanical contracting business, but quickly grew to take in work from other companies.
+Their capabilities fit a regional demand for welding and fabrication services that met codes not only for the oil and gas industries, but also for municipal water, chemical, power generation, food and beverage and institutional applications, to name a few.

 As the fabrication shop opened, the company had four multiprocess pipe welding systems (the PipeWorx Welding System from Miller Electric Mfg.
-Co.), along with a series of weld positioners, but most of the local welding talent had been certified to the ASME codes using only the Stick and TIG welding processes in fixed positions.
-DE-CAL worked with UA Local 396 (plumbers, pipefitters, steamfitters, HVAC) to begin certifying welders in MIG and Flux Cored processes to ASME codes.
+Co.), along with a series of weld positioners.
+But most local welders had been certified to the ASME codes using only stick and TIG in fixed positions.
+DE-CAL worked with UA Local 396 (plumbers, pipefitters, steamfitters, HVAC) to begin certifying welders in MIG and flux cored processes to ASME codes.
 Creating this talent pool and taking advantage of the process capabilities of PipeWorx, DE-CAL has been able to evolve its pipe welding processes to significantly improve productivity (by as much as 30 to 40 percent), grow business and ultimately make welding easier on the employees.

 “The guys have bought into that real well,” says Ray Montgomery, manufacturing project manager, DE-CAL.
-“Once I got one guy qualified and I could have him work a job right next to a guy welding Stick and I could show that he’s doing twice as much welding, and it actually looks much better, much more uniform, it was easy to get the rest of the guys on board.”
+“Once I got one guy qualified and I could have him work a job right next to a guy welding stick and I could show that he’s doing twice as much welding.
+And it actually looks much better, much more uniform.
+Then it was easy to get the rest of the guys on board.”

-The great bulk of material that comes through the DE-CAL fab shop is carbon steel, although there is a significant portion of work that is also stainless steel.
+The great bulk of material that comes through the DE-CAL fab shop is carbon steel, along with stainless steel.
 One recent project – an extensive piping system for coke production – featured both.
-The first phase involved schedule 80 carbon steel pipe from 6 to 16 inches in diameter, while the second phase involved 10- to 16-inch schedule 80 stainless steel pipe.
-DE-CAL has standardized, for the most part, on .035-inch solid wire for the root pass and .045-inch Flux-Cored wire for the hot and cover passes in both applications.
+The first phase involved schedule 80 carbon steel pipe from 6 to 16 inches in diameter; the second phase involved 10- to 16-inch schedule 80 stainless steel pipe.
+DE-CAL has standardized, for the most part, on .035-inch solid wire for the root pass and .045-inch flux-cored wire for the hot and cover passes in both applications.

-The drive to evolve processes from the proven yet slower Stick and TIG processes (in fixed positions) to the faster MIG and Flux-Cored processes (rolled using a positioner) is driven largely by productivity.
-There are still a few customers who prefer TIG and Stick and are reluctant to consider change, but DE-CAL has achieved numerous certifications under ASME Section 9 that included extensive radiographic and bend testing to prove the quality of these processes.
+The evolution from traditional TIG and stick to faster MIG and flux-cored processes (rolled using a positioner) is driven largely by productivity.
+There are still a few customers who prefer TIG and stick and are reluctant to consider change, but DE-CAL has achieved numerous certifications under ASME Section 9 that included extensive radiographic and bend testing to prove the quality of these processes.

 “The RMD process is by far the biggest advancement that I see,” says Montgomery.
 “Being able to easily do a root weld, get full penetration, have a nice appearance on either side without the welder having to struggle is, to me, the biggest thing.”

 “The feedback I get from the guys is that the puddle is much more controlled,” he continues.
-“A traditional MIG root will give you problems with blowing a hole – it gets too much heat, there’s trouble getting uniform reinforcement on the inside.
-RMD gives us a very uniform reinforcement and it seems like it’s much easier for the welder to control the puddle.”
+“A traditional MIG root will give you problems with blowing a hole.
+It gets too much heat, there’s trouble getting uniform reinforcement on the inside.
+RMD gives us a very uniform reinforcement and it’s much easier for the welder to control the puddle.”

-Pipefitter/Welder Brandon Saling with DE-CAL (UA Local 396) confirms that welding downhill with the RMD process and using a weld positioner is particularly effective and allows him to complete identical welds much quicker than with the Stick process.
+Pipefitter/Welder Brandon Saling with DE-CAL (UA Local 396) confirms that welding downhill with the RMD process and using a weld positioner is particularly effective and allows him to complete identical welds much quicker than with stick.

-Similar improvements were made as the shop transitioned over from Stick to Flux-Cored welding for the fill and cap passes.
-Flux-Cored welding provides a number of benefits over Stick welding that help improve productivity and quality, including faster travel speeds, increased deposition rates and increased deposition efficiency – which ultimately means that less filler metal is wasted in the process.
+Similar improvements were made as the shop transitioned over from stick to flux-cored welding for the fill and cap passes.
+Flux-cored welding provides a number of benefits over stick welding that help improve productivity and quality.
+These include increased travel speeds, deposition rates and deposition efficiency – so less filler metal is wasted in the process.

 “By using this process and utilizing weld positioners, a welder can routinely weld a continuous pass without stopping,” says Montgomery.
 “It’s much more efficient, the welders like doing it, and the weld appearance is very uniform.”

 Montgomery takes a big picture view when calculating productivity increases by tracking weld counts and comparing to historical production rates.
-As he looks at the current shop activity and what was done prior to making the process changes, he sees a significant improvement in DE-CAL’s ability to move work through the shop while still meeting customer demands.
+As he looks at the current shop activity, he sees a significant improvement in DE-CAL’s ability to move work through the shop while still meeting customer demands.